i-like-robots/jQuery-Slideshow/README.markdown

 # jQuery Slideshow
-[jQuery Slideshow][1] is a performant and flexible [jQuery][2] slideshow/carousel plugin with support for different transition types and swipe gestures.
+[jQuery Slideshow][1] is a performant and flexible slideshow/carousel plugin with support for different (and extendable) transitions and swipe left/right touch gestures.

 ## Dependencies